-The Lakes timber supply area (TSA) covers about 1.1 million hectares in north-central British Columbia, from Tweedsmuir Provincial Park in the south to the Tildelsy watershed in the north.
-It includes the Village of Burns Lake and smaller communities such as Decker Lake, François Lake, Grassy Plains and Danskin.
+The Lakes Timber Supply Area (TSA), located in north-central British Columbia, encompasses approximately 1.5 million hectares of land.
+It includes the Village of Burns Lake and smaller communities such as Decker Lake, Grassy Plains and Danskin.
 The TSA is administered by the Nadina Natural Resource District office located in Burns Lake.

-The allowable annual cut (AAC) for the Lakes TSA was adjusted to 1,648,660 cubic metres, effective September 8, 2016.
+The Lakes TSA's current allowable annual cut (AAC) is 970,000 cubic metres, effective November 21, 2019.
 Generally, a new AAC is set at least once every 10 years.

 Current Timber Supply Review

 - Rationale for AAC Determination (PDF, 1.3MB) November 2019